jasimjuwel/ip-address-management-frontend/README.md

          "serve": "vue-cli-service serve --port 3000",

 ## Credintials:
-User : take any user's email from users table
+- User : take any user's email from users table
-Pass : 123456
+- Pass : 123456

 ## Note:
-- Please let me know, if I can help you.
+- Please Let me know if you have any queries.
-- i apologize if i am missing any test requirement.
+- I apologize if i am missing any test requirement.